 PD, PD, PD.

 During their visit the children continued to ask questions.
 My favorite one was if my medicine was actually working.
 The next day when I saw the children they were curious as to how I was feeling.
 I realized that they were more comfortable with me now that they knew the reason behind my shaking and moving.
 I knew that I had to start letting people into my secret life.
-I learned that people are curios and willing to help.
+I learned that people are curious and willing to help.
 These little children had a lot to teach me.